patrickseamars/cost-discipleship/README.md

-# COST Discipleship Training Platform
+# COST Discipleship Platform

-A comprehensive web application for Christian discipleship training based on the COST program (Connect, Obey, Share, Train).
-This platform provides structured weekly training with assessments, daily exercises, reflection questions, progress tracking, and role-based dashboards for administration and group leadership.
+A comprehensive web application for Christian discipleship based on the COST program (Connect, Obey, Share, Train).
+This platform provides structured weekly with assessments, daily exercises, reflection questions, progress tracking, and role-based dashboards for administration and group leadership.

 ## 🌟 Live Demo